How to Write a Formal Demand Letter

 Dear Sirs:

 You recently did replacement tile work as a part of a remodeling project on my downstairs bathroom at 142 West Pine Street.
-On May 17, 20xx, I paid you $4,175 for completion of the job per our written agreement.
-Problems with your work surfaced two weeks later.
+Per our written agreement dated May 17, 20xx, I paid you $4,175 to complete the job.

 Sincerely,